1947 Lamborghini Carioca

 The tractor now resides at Centro Studi e Ricerche Ferruccio Lamborghini, the family museum in Italy.
 Lamborghini used the fortune he created in farm equipment as seed money for his luxury sports car business.
 What you may not know is that while the Murcielago and Gallardo supercars are famous today, the tractor side of the business is still going strong, complete with the Lamborghini name in script along the nose and the rampaging bull logo, too.

 So there you have it.
 Five awesome antique tractors that you may have never heard of otherwise.
-But if you're still looking for more antique tractor information, follow the links on the next page.
+But if you're still looking for more antique tractor information, follow the links below.

 Related HowStuffWorks Articles

 - Antique Farming.
 "Waterloo Gasoline Engine Company."
 (Feb.
 22, 2010) http://www.antiquefarming.com/waterlooboy.html

 - AntiqueFarm.org.
 "International Harvester HT-341 Turbine Tractor."
 (Feb.
 22, 2010) http://www.antiquefarm.org/mainsite/museum/turbine_tractor.html

 - ASME Milwaukee.
 "Prototype Tractor by Allis-Chalmers First Vehicle Powered with Fuel Cells."
 (Feb.
 25, 2010) http://sections.asme.org/milwaukee/history/15-fuelcelltractor.html